ritika728/The_ultimate_tracker/README.md

   * Jason
   * GoogleMaps
   * MYQR
+  * smtplib

 ## Objective
 * Through this Tracker we can track the natural disaster such as wildfire, storms, volcanoes etc., that too on a global scale.
 * This tracker will provide the location and details on moving the cursor to a specific position.
 * This tracker provides the genuine tracking of the natural disasters as NASA api is used here.
+* Users will get notified so that they can prepare themselves for the upcoming disasters and thereby minimizing the losses.